MikeHopley/Mikes-FTL-mods/index.md

 “Broken shields” is intended for shieldless runs.
 It reduces all ships’ shield systems to level 1, just like Zoltan B.

 “No free reactor upgrades” removes all free reactor from events.
 You can still get the same event outcome, it just won’t give you the reactor power.
-This is handy for doing “No upgrade” runs, if you want to be a purist about the challenge.
+This is handy for  “No upgrade” runs, if you feel purist about the challenge.

 “No reactor” is intended for purely Zoltan-powered runs.
 It removes all ships’ reactor power, and removes backup battery from the game.
 It also includes the “No free reactor upgrades” mod.
-This is probably the hardest challenge in FTL, and so far I’ve only completed it with Zoltan C.
+This is probably the hardest challenge in FTL.
+So far I’ve only completed it with Zoltan C.